arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Sunday 03/11/2018 12:30 (UTC)`.
+The last change was detected on `Monday 03/12/2018 07:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code